Five factors to consider before beginning a compensation study

 2. Articulate Your Compensation Philosophy

-To fully articulate the strategy for your organization’s
+To fully articulate the strategy for your organization’s compensation program, start by determining your compensation philosophy.
+When you go through this exercise, include:

 - A definition of the market you compete in terms of industry,